imix8/ECE4180_FinalProject/README.md

 ## Code

 As seen from the parts list and schematic above, we used two MBEDS in our project: the main MBED controls the driving and autonomous features of our robot, while the other controls the servo.
 Please click [here](https://github.com/imix8/ECE4180_FinalProject/blob/main/main_mbed/main.cpp) for the main MBED's code and [here](https://github.com/imix8/ECE4180_FinalProject/blob/main/servo_mbed/main.cpp) for the code used in the secondary MBED.
+Feel free to explore the folders as well which contain all of the libraries used, but the files linked previously in this section are the ones that we developed ourselves.

 ## Instructions